sponsian/reefswap-docs/docs/contracts/v2/guides/smart-contract-integration/01-quick-start.md

 title: Smart Contract Quick start
 ---

-Developing smart contracts for Ethereum involves a bevy of off-chain tools used for producing and testing bytecode that runs on the [Ethereum Virtual Machine (EVM)](<https://eth.wiki/en/concepts/evm/ethereum-virtual-machine-(evm)-awesome-list>).
+Developing smart contracts for Reef involves a bevy of off-chain tools used for producing and testing bytecode that runs on the Reef [Ethereum Virtual Machine (EVM)](<https://eth.wiki/en/concepts/evm/ethereum-virtual-machine-(evm)-awesome-list>).
-Some tools also include workflows for deploying this bytecode to the Ethereum network and testnets.
+Some tools also include workflows for deploying this bytecode to the Reef network and testnets.
 There are many options for these tools.
-This guide walks you through writing and testing a simple smart contract that interacts with the Uniswap Protocol using one specific set of tools (`truffle` + `npm` + `mocha`).
+This guide walks you through writing and testing a simple smart contract that interacts with the ReefSwap Protocol using one specific set of tools (`hardhat` + `npm`).

 ## Requirements